 - Wrap the pastry in cling wrap and refrigerate it for 15 minutes.

 - Cut a 30 cm x 30 cm square of non-stick parchment paper.
-Place the chilled pastry on the paper and roll out to a 3mm thickness roughly in a circular shape.
+Place the chilled pastry on the paper and roll out to an EVEN 3mm thickness, roughly in a circular shape.
 The parchment paper makes it super easy to turn the pastry when rolling!

 - Spray/butter the inside of your 9 inch (22,5 cm) tin.
 Place the loose bottom face side down onto the pastry.
 Cut around the sides of the tin’s bottom and also at 12, 3, 6 and 9 o’clock to divide the excess pastry into 4 strips.